-- The Privacy Act 1988 is a Commonwealth Act that regulates the collection, storage, use and disclosure of different types of personal information by: - (a) Commonwealth and Australian Capital Territory government agencies; and - (b) private sector organisations with turnovers of over \$3 million. - Like previous versions, this Manual sets out a guide for Schools in handling the personal information of students, parents, employers and other people where personal information is collected.
+- I.1 The Privacy Act 1988 is a Commonwealth Act that regulates the collection, storage, use and disclosure of different types of personal information by: - (a) Commonwealth and Australian Capital Territory government agencies; and - (b) private sector organisations (i.e., Schools) with turnovers of over \$3 million. - 1.2 This Manual sets out a guide for Schools in handling the personal information of students, parents, employers and other people.
 In the Manual, the Privacy Act 1988 is referred to as the 'Privacy Act'.

-1.3 Health Records
+Health Records

-- Specific legislation has been introduced in various States and Territories which imposes certain limitations on how an organisation may deal with health records. - 1.3.2 This legislation applies in New South Wales, Victoria and the Australian Capital Territory. - 1.3.3 The obligations which apply in respect of health records are set out at Section 21.
+- 1.3 Specific legislation applies in various States and Territories imposing certain limitations on how an organisation may deal with health records. - 1.4 This legislation applies in New South Wales, Victoria and the Australian Capital Territory. - 1.5 The obligations which apply in respect of health records are set out in Part C at Section 2.

-1.4 Australian Privacy Principles
+Australian Privacy Principles

-- A key component of the legislation is the mandatory requirement for a School to comply with the Australian Privacy Principles (APPs).
+1.6 A key component of the Privacy Act is the mandatory requirement for a School to comply with the Australian Privacy Principles (APPs).
 The APPs set minimum standards which relate to the collection, security, storage, use, correction and disclosure of personal information and access to that information.
-The APPs are summarised individually throughout this Manual, and briefly summarised in Annexure 1. - 1.4.2 The Privacy Act also includes mechanisms enabling individuals to: - make complaints about the handling of their personal information; and - (b) receive compensation for interferences with their privacy. - 14.3 Schools must comply with the APPs.
-If a School is found to interfere with a person's privacy, the Office of the Australian Information Commissioner (OAIC) can make a declaration that there has been an interference with their privacy, that compensation or damages should be paid to that person and/or that the School take steps to ensure it does not occur again.
+The APPs are summarised individually throughout this Manual, and briefly summarised in Section 2 of this Part.
+In addition, a detailed explanation of each APP is contained in Part D.

+- 1.7 The Privacy Act also includes mechanisms enabling individuals to: - (a) make complaints about the handling of their personal information; and - (b) receive compensation for interferences with their privacy. - 1.8 Schools must comply with the APPs.
+If a School is found to interfere with a person's privacy, the Office of the Australian Information Commissioner (OAIC) can make a declaration that there has been an interference with a person's privacy, that compensation or damages should be paid to that person, that the School publish a statement about the conduct, and/or that the School take steps to ensure it does not occur again.
 The OAIC can also require a School to give enforceable undertakings that it will take or refrain from taking specified actions so as to comply with the Privacy Act or take specified actions to ensure that it does not interfere with the privacy of an individual in the future.
-It is possible for substantial pecuniary penalties to be imposed if there is a serious or repeated interference with a person's privacy. - In addition to its obligations under law, Schools should remain alert to the OAIC's powers to publicise breaches of the Privacy Act in the media.
+It is possible for substantial pecuniary penalties to be imposed if there is a serious or repeated interference with a person's privacy.

-1.5 To whom does the Privacy Act apply?
+To whom does the Privacy Act apply?

+- 1.9 Under the Privacy Act, both

+Commonwealth agencies and private

+sector organisations, including

+most non-government schools, are

-- 1.5.1 Under the Privacy Act, both Commonwealth agencies and private sector organisations are regulated by the APPs.
-The concept of an 'APP Entity' is used in the APPs to cover both types of entities. - 1.5.2 There are some types of entities which will be exempt from the application of the Privacy Act.
-These are discussed in Paragraph 2.6.
+regulated by the APPs.
+The concept of

+an 'APP Entity' is used in the APPs to

+cover both types of entities.

+- 1.10 There are some types of entities which will be exempt from the application of the Privacy Act.
+These are discussed in Paragraph 4.8 of this Part.